glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

 	// Invalidate the top level Parent, which clears all depenedent keys, included nested items cacheProvider.InvalidateCacheItem("ParentKey");

+	Note: A Parent can have a child key(s) that are themselves parents of the top level key causing recursion.
+This is fully supported by the code and no infinite loops are created.All relevant cache keys are cleared/actioned as normal within the collective set of dependent keys

 * Modifying configuration to support storing values in AppSettings section using "Cache." as keyprefix This means you can use the same named config settings in <appSettings> section(or in a separate